mmuratarat/mmuratarat.github.io/_pages/faq.md

     A rule of thumb for interpreting the variance inflation factor:
     * 1 = not correlated.
-    * Between 1 and 5 = moderately correlated.
+    * Between 1 and 10 = moderately correlated.
-    * Greater than 5 = highly correlated.
+    * Greater than 10 = highly correlated.

      The rule of thumb cut-off value for VIF is 10.
 Solving backwards, this translates into an R-squared value of 0.90.
 Hence, whenever the R-squared value between one independent variable and the rest is greater than or equal to 0.90, you will have to face multicollinearity.

+     Tolerance (1/VIF) is another measure to detect multicollinearity.
+A tolerance close to 1 means there is little multicollinearity, whereas a value close to 0 suggests that multicollinearity may be a threat.

 * Correlation matrix.
 However, unfortunately, multicollinearity does not always show up when considering the variables two at a time.
 Because correlation is a bivariate relationship whereas multicollinearity is multivariate.